-The mug below, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, is the bridge 20 shown in Baker.
-It is very similar to the bridge 20 items below.
-Those items are signed 'Edwd Barker', whereas this mug is signed 'Edward Barker'.
+The mug below, also from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, is the bridge 20 shown in Baker.
+It is very similar to the items below except they are signed 'Edwd Barker', whereas this mug is signed 'Edward Barker'.
 The area to both the right and left of the bridge are drawn differently.
 Unlike the mug above, there are two layers of garlands below the transfer, and statistics about the weight of the iron used to make the bridge.

 Attributed to Dawson's Pottery – like bridge 20

-This bridge transfer (Baker's bridge 20) is attributed to Dawson on the basis of the distinctive frog in the mugs below.
+This bridge transfer (very similar to Baker's bridge 20) is attributed to Dawson on the basis of the distinctive frog in the mugs below.

 The two jugs below are from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
 The first has the transfer paired with the 'view of the cast iron bridge to be erected over the River Thames'.
 Parliament passed the Bill for the Southwark Bridge to be built in 1811, and the bridge wasn't opened until 1819.
 So the jug was likely made sometime between those dates.